 - Use yogurt or kefir in place of buttermilk.

 Make Your Own Applesauce!
 It’s really not that difficult!
 Start by peeling, coring and chopping up an apple.
 Either cook, covered over low heat with a little water for 5-10 minutes until completely soft or microwave in a bowl covered with plastic for 2 minutes.
-Then mash, whisk, use immersion blender or mini-food processor to create sauce.
+Then mash, whisk, use an immersion blender or mini-food processor to create the sauce.